 There’s an old saying that it’s easier to find a job when you already have one.
 Polls support this theory and employers do report a preference for candidates who are already employed.
-The line of thought is that if someone is already employed, they must have the skills, experience, and drive to be employable.
+The line of thought is that if a job seeker is already employed, they must have the skills, experience, and drive to be employable.
 With that said, allowing yourself to be open to new career possibilities without truly job searching is an art.
 This piece is meant to help you open the door to new opportunities while time is on your side and you’re already gainfully employed.
 If you’re wondering how to find a new job while employed, read on.

 Being a Passive Candidate

 A recent JobVite survey found that 74% of us are open to new opportunities.
-A passive candidate is a professional who is already fully employed but is open to hearing about new career opportunities.
+Passive job seekers are professionals who are already fully employed but are open to hearing about new career opportunities.
 Which essentially means that 74% of the working populace are passive candidates—open-minded about fresh career options that make sense to them, their family, and their career goals.

 Look Within Your Company

 As you are likely already employed, check out openings with your current employer.
 Are there opportunities for upward mobility?
 If so, do you have the qualifications to apply for jobs that interest you and advance your career?
-If not, how can you become qualified?
-Let your employer know you are interested in moving up should an opportunity present itself and that you would like to know when positions become available.
+If not, how can you become qualified for the open positions?
+Let your boss know you are interested in moving up should an opportunity present itself and that you would like to know when positions become available.
 This will demonstrate initiative to your current employer, who will likely work hard to meet your desire to advance your career—especially if they are happy with your performance.

 Remove Old Resumes